 Our stunning Wizard of Oz room makes the most of the characters that delighted it’s audiences, with an amazing picture of Dorothy and her friends on the ceiling.

-Featuring plush champagne interiors, a stylish kitchenette and a double Jacuzzi bath, the Wizard of Oz suite has everything you’d expect from a room inspired by the magical musical.
+Featuring plush champagne interiors, a stylish kitchenette and a double whirlpool bath, the Wizard of Oz suite has everything you’d expect from a room inspired by the magical musical.

 Sleeping up to six people in two luxury doubles and two single beds, this room has been designed with a fabulous adventure in mind and guarantee you’ll never want your Arthouse adventure to end.

-If you enjoyed our marvellous round up of the best leading ladies of Hollywood, why not book a stay in our magical movie-themed hotel and be transported back to the golden era of film.
+If you enjoyed our marvellous round up of the best female movie stars of Hollywood, why not book a stay in our magical movie-themed hotel and be transported back to the golden era of film.

 Get in touch with one of our friendly team today to book a stay worthy of Hollywood.